permasigner/permasigner/docs/information/optional-flags.md

 BUNDLEID  specify new bundle id
 NAME      specify new app name
-MINVER    specify new minimum app version (14.0 recommended) LDIDFORK  specify a fork of ldid (eg. ProcursusTeam, itsnebulalol [default]) FOLDER    sign multiple IPAs from a direct path to a folder ("ipas" recommended)
+MINVER    specify new minimum app version (14.0 recommended) LDIDFORK  specify a fork of ldid (eg. ProcursusTeam, permasigner [default]) FOLDER    sign multiple IPAs from a direct path to a folder ("ipas" recommended)
 ```